-CISC 7990G Thesis Research

-Hours to be arranged; 2 credits Research for the master's thesis supervised by a faculty member.
+CISC 7992G Thesis Research Hours to be arranged; 2 credits Research for the master's thesis supervised by a faculty member.
 No more than 6 credits may be counted toward the degree.
 Credit is not earned until the thesis is accepted.
+Prerequisite: CIS 7990 and permission of the chairperson.

-CISC 7992G Thesis Research

-Hours to be arranged; 2 credits Research for the master's thesis supervised by a faculty member.
+CISC 7994G Thesis Research Hours to be arranged; 2 credits Research for the master's thesis supervised by a faculty member.
 No more than 6 credits may be counted toward the degree.
 Credit is not earned until the thesis is accepted.

-Prerequisite: CIS 7990 and permission of the chairperson.
+Prerequisite: CIS 7992 and permission of the chairperson.